allejo/LeagueOverseer/README.markdown

     Use of undeclared identifier 'bz_isCountDownPaused'

+or

+    'bz_eGameResumeEvent' was not declared in this scope

-This error occurs because the build of BZFlag you are using is outdated and the *bz_isCountDownPaused()* function did not exist at the time you checked out/cloned your copy of BZFlag.
-If you are still using SVN, then a `svn pull` should do the trick as *bz_isCountDownPaused()* was the last change committed to SVN.
-If you have stayed up to date with development, a `git pull` in your BZFlag clone will update the necessary files to include this function.
+This error occurs because the build of BZFlag you are using is outdated and the *bz_isCountDownPaused()* function or *bz_eGameResumeEvent* event did not exist at the time you checked out/cloned your copy of BZFlag.
+In order to compile this plugin, you are required to use the latest BZFlag trunk, which has been migrated to GitHub so using git is a requirement.

 ### Repository Branches